Moto Sakura Castle: History

 This area was the home territory of the Chiba clan, one of the eight most powerful samurai clans in the Kantō region during the late Heian period.
 Chiba Tsunetane was an early supporter of Minamoto no Yoritomo and under the Kamakura shogunate was awarded most of Shimōsa and Kazusa Provinces.
 However, after the fall of the Kamakura shogunate, the clan fragmented due to internal conflicts and lost most of its power and influence.
 By the middle of the 15th century, they had been reduced to vassals of their former retainers, the Hara clan.

-Makuwari Yasutane attacked Chiba castle, defeating the Chiba clan in 1455.He took the Chiba name, and the family continued to rule in the area, with Motosakura Castle was built by Chiba Suketane in 1469 under these reduced circumstances, and was gradually enlarged by his successors.
+Makuwari Yasutane attacked Chiba castle, defeating the Chiba clan in 1455.
+He took the Chiba name, and the family continued to rule in the area, with Motosakura Castle was built by Chiba Suketane in 1469 under these reduced circumstances, and was gradually enlarged by his successors.
 However, they were only a small player surrounded by powerful and aggressive neighbors, such as the Satake clan from Hitachi and the Satomi clan from Awa Province at the southern end of the Bōsō Peninsula, as well as the fluctuating authority of the Ashikaga clan who still nominally ruled eastern Japan via the Kantō kubō.
 The Chiba clan survived through an alliance with the Odawara-based Hōjō clan.
 With Hōjō support, Chiba Tanetomi (1527-1579) repeatedly defeated attacked by Uesugi Kenshin and by the Satomi clan.
 However, in the Sengoku period and after the death of Chiba Tanetomi, the clan was again weakened, and became direct vassals of the Hōjō.
 The Hōjō made efforts to strengthen the castle's defenses by increasing the size of its earthen ramparts and adding dry moats.
 With the defeat of the Hōjō at the hands of Toyotomi Hideyoshi in 1590 after the Battle of Odawara, the Chiba clan was also extinguished.
 The Kantō region was awarded by Hideyoshi to Tokugawa Ieyasu, who demolished most of the defenses of Motosakura Castle and established a jin'ya, which was originally awarded to his fifth son, Takeda Nobuyoshi.
 Later, Doi Toshikatsu resided at this castle as daimyō of Sakura Domain while Sakura Castle was being constructed.
 Under the Tokugawa shogunate's policy of "one castle per domain", the headquarters of Sakura Domain became Sakura Castle, and Motosakura Castle was abandoned in 1615.
-The castle town survived the loss of its castle as a post station on the Narita Kaidō highway.
+The castle town of Sakura survived the loss of its castle as a post station on the Narita Kaidō highway.